mariobreskic/Beeftext-combo-settings-for-German-content-authors/README.md

 # Beeftext combo settings for content authors
 The following combos are meant to help content authors with typing typographically.
 Special thanks to https://tgm-online.de/blog/sonderzeichen and https://github.com/WhistlingZephyr/espanso-package-quotes.
+These combos output the same glyphs InDesign does.
+Special care was taken to use the proper dashes and spaces to maintain workflow in InDesign without having to navigate the menus to find the glyphs.

 ## Installation
 Download the *.json files of the combos you want and import them into Beeftext from the Combos menu.